nspcc-dev/neo-bench/README.md

 By default, neo-bench uses released versions of Neo nodes to build Docker images.
 However, you can easily test non-released branches or even separate commits for both Go and C# Neo nodes.
+`--external` flag should be used for external network benchmarks to run the loader in a standalone mode without Docker container.

 ### Build Go node image from sources